-In the mid-1990s, trials were run on finasteride for androgenetic alopecia culminating in FDA approval of Propecia (finasteride 1 mg) in late 1997.
+In the mid-1990s, clinical trials were run on finasteride for androgenetic alopecia, culminating in FDA approval of Propecia (finasteride 1 mg) in late 1997.

 Whereas Proscar was used by urologists to treat men 50 and older, Propecia would be used by dermatologists to treat hair loss in much younger men, 18 and older.

-Following approval of Propecia, there was a slow trickle of papers, averaging about 10 per year.
+Following approval of Propecia, there was a relatively slow trickle of papers, averaging about 12 per year.
 During this period, finasteride was studied as a treatment to prevent prostate cancer.
 GSK developed another 5-ARI, Avodart (dutasteride) which was approved for the treatment of BPH in 2001.

-Concerns about persistent adverse effects and post-finasteride syndrome, 2010–present
+Concerns about persistent adverse effects and post-finasteride syndrome, 2011–present

 In December 2010, the first paper on persistent adverse effects of 5-ARIs, by Traish et al., was published online.
 Two more papers followed in 2011, by Irwig & Kolukula and Goldstein.
 In September 2011, the first known research meeting on post-finasteride syndrome occurred in Trieste, Italy (program).

 From this point, research on adverse effects of 5-ARIs accelerated:

 Whereas earlier papers came from the fields of urology and dermatology, research during this period brought new perspectives including genetics, neuroendocrinology and pharmacovigilance:

 - Androgen receptor polymorphisms.
 From 2014–2016, Sabina Cauci and colleagues explored whether post-finasteride symptoms might correlate with CAG and GGN polymorphisms on androgen receptor.
 The results were inconclusive.